Last updated: June, 2023

 That makes it perfect if you are using it for outdoor activities or RV parks.

-Total harmonic distortion (THD) is used to measure the “purity” of the sinusoidal electric wave produced by a portable generator.
-The conventional portable generator usually produces THD of higher than 5%.
+Total harmonic distortion (THD) measures the “purity” of the sinusoidal electric wave produced by a portable generator.
+The conventional portable generator usually has a THD of higher than 5%.
 This can potentially damage sensitive electronics like laptops or phones.

 However, The Westinghouse iGen 4500 is an inverter generator that produces clean power at less than 3% THD.
-You can use this inverter generator safely for electronics like cell phones, TVs, and computers.
+Therefore, you can use this inverter generator safely for electronics like cell phones, TVs, and computers.

-The TT-30R 30 Amp RV outlet makes the portable generator easy to directly connect to a typical RV without having to buy any additional adapters.
+The TT-30R 30 Amp RV outlet makes the portable generator easy to connect directly to a typical RV without buying any additional adapters.

 In addition to the RV outlet, this excellent inverter generator includes 2 USB outlets and a 5-20R 120VR Duplex outlet.
-Westinghouse offers a 3-year warranty along with technical support for life.
+Westinghouse offers a 3-year warranty along with technical life support.

-The only real disadvantage of this inverter is that it can be quite on the heavy side, which is to be expected given the power it does emit.
+The only real disadventirelye of this inverter is that it can be quite on the heavy side, which is to be expected given its emitting power.

 Pulsar 4000W Remote Start Generator

-The Pulsar 4000W Remote Start Generator is a very good inverter generator boasting a lot of advantages.
+The Pulsar 4000W Remote Start Generator is a perfect inverter genesuitabler boasting a lot of advantages.

 This inverter has a single-cylinder, 4-stroke, OHV engine that produces 3,500 watts up to 4000 watts.